-A standard Permission for Commercial Operation from the CAA allows an operator to fly a drone within certain distances of People, Vehicles, Vessels and Structures not under their control.
+A standard Operational Authorisation from the CAA allows an operator to fly a drone within certain distances of People not under their control.
 These distances have been put in place to ensure the safety of those not involved with the operation.
 These restrictions can make operating in a congested area, such as a major town or city, quite tricky and time consuming, and also quite costly.
 In order to reduce these distances an operator is required to submit evidence, in the form of an Operating Safety Case, that they can mitigate the risks involved.

 We have shown that we are safe to operate in the environments and conditions proposed within our Operating Safety Case.
 A commitment to the safe operation of Small Unmanned Surveillance Aircraft is at the core of our business.
 We undertake risk assessments and where required, instigate mitigating actions as detailed within our Operating Safety Case for all operations we carry out under the premise of any additional permissions issued by the Civil Aviation Authority.

 All our Operators receive training that goes beyond the standard required to pass the basic NQE competency assessment.
 In addition, all pilots have extensive experience operating both “traditional” model aircraft and drones.
 Before they are given authority to conduct commercial operations under the conditions of our Operating Safety Case, confirmation of operator competency and above average capabilities are verified through a combination of continuity training, assessment and supervision which is outlined within our Operating Safety Case.
 The procedures that we have in place gives us the confidence that all personnel nominated within our Operating Safety Case are competent to operate safely.